galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/content.md

 >            - In *"Annotation Track"*:
 >                - Click on *"Insert Annotation Track"*:
 >                - In *"1: Annotation Track"*:
->                    - *"Track Type"*: `GFF/GFF3/BED/GBK Features`
+>                    - *"Track Type"*: `GFF/GFF3/BED Features`
 > {% if include.short %}
->                    - {% icon param-files %} *"GFF/GFF3/BED Track Data"*: select the final annotation of your {% tool [Maker](toolshed.g2.bx.psu.edu/repos/iuc/maker/maker/2.31.11) %} run
+>                    - {% icon param-files %} *"GFF/GFF3/BED Track Data"*: select the output of {% tool [Map annotation ids](toolshed.g2.bx.psu.edu/repos/iuc/maker_map_ids/maker_map_ids/2.31.11) %}
 > {% else %}
 >                    - {% icon param-files %} *"GFF/GFF3/BED Track Data"*: select the final annotation of each {% tool [Maker](toolshed.g2.bx.psu.edu/repos/iuc/maker/maker/2.31.11) %} run
 > {% endif %}
->                    - *"This is match/match_part data"*: `No`
 >
 {: .hands_on}

 {% if include.short %}
-Enable the different tracks on the left side of JBrowse, then navigate along the genome and look at the genes that were predicted by Maker.
+Enable the track on the left side of JBrowse, then navigate along the genome and look at the genes that were predicted by Maker.
 {% else %}
 Enable the three different tracks on the left side of JBrowse, then navigate along the genome and compare the three different annotations.
 You should see how Maker progressively produced more complex gene models.